-Make sure you have enough space to install all the floats under the dock.
+Make sure you have enough room to install all the floats under the dock.

-See the table below for suggestions of materials and quantities.
+See the table below for suggested materials and quantities.

-For a floating dock, start assembling the dock with the underside up so you can easily install the floats in step 3.
-Arrange the spars and ends of the base structure (and the interior reinforcements if necessary) and screw.
-The screws should not be aligned with the holes you will make for the hardware store a.
-Check the squeal by measuring the two diagonals.
-They must be less than 1/8" of length difference b.
-Attach to position by temporarily screwing a board on the c structure.
+For a floating dock, start assembling the dock with the bottom side up so you can easily install the floats in step 3.
+Lay out the stringers and ends of the base structure (and inner braces if applicable) and screw in place.
+The screws should not line up with the holes you will be making for the hardware. a.
+Check for squareness by measuring the 2 diagonals.
+They should be within ⅛" of each other in length b.
+Secure in position by temporarily screwing a board to the structure c.

-Starting at the corners, place the pieces and mark the holes in pencil d.
+Starting with the corners, place the pieces and mark the holes with a pencil d.
 Drill and install the hardware with the bolts.
-Note that the pieces may vary from the drawing.
+Note that the parts may vary from the drawing.
 For a fixed dock, continue with step 4-B.

-Arrange the float supports (2" x 6" boards) e and the floats on the structure f to determine their positions.
-Leave 6" spacing with the main structure to facilitate further manipulation g.
-Mark the locations of float supports on the structure and those of the floats on the supports.
-Remove floats, screw supports and secure floats with pull-downs and large flat washers.
-You can also use bolts with blocking washers and flat washers.
+Lay out the float supports (2" x 6" boards) e and the floats on the structure f to determine their positions.
+Leave +/- 6" spacing with the main structure to facilitate further handling g.
+Mark the locations of the float brackets on the structure and the floats on the brackets.
+Remove the floats, screw in the brackets and secure the floats with lag bolts and large flat washers.
+You can also use bolts with lock washers and flat washers.

-A For a floating dock, before installing the decking, you will need help to return the structure to the place, carefully, without injuring yourself.
+A For a floating dock, before installing the decking, you will need help to carefully turn the structure right side up without injuring yourself.

-B Check the squeal again (see step 1).
-Screw the deck inghand starting with one end of the section of the wharf and adjusting the width of the penultimate plank to the remaining space.
-Screw them into the outside and indoor spars h.
+B Recheck the squareness (see step 1).
+Screw in the decking starting at one end of the dock section and adjusting the width of the second to last board to fit the remaining space.
+Screw them into the outer and inner rails h.

-There is no need to anchor a fixed dock unless you are in a basin with strong waves.
-The piles embedded in the ground ensure its stability.
-However, you should anchor your boat so that it cannot hit the docks.
-Some prefer to install a boat lift.
-Under difficult conditions, you can add one or more diagonal reinforcements between the piles.
+It is not necessary to anchor a fixed dock unless it is in a basin with high waves.
+Piles driven into the ground provide stability.
+You should, however, anchor your boat so that it cannot hit the docks.
+Some people prefer to install a boat elevator.
+In difficult conditions, you can add one or more diagonal braces between the piles.